-- Feedback loop isn’t working
+- The feedback loop isn’t working

-- Excessive cortisol
+- Excessive cortisol levels

 - Too much DHEA

-Signs of Adrenal Insufficiency
+Symptoms Of Adrenal Insufficiency

 - Pupil dilation